-The British Army used the Webley Revolver officially from 1887 until 1932, although many British troops in World War II carried Webley’s.
+The British Army used the stainless steel Webley Revolver officially from 1887 until 1932, although many British troops in World War II carried Webley’s.

 The original pistol used a black powder cartridge, and it wasn’t until 1913 that a smokeless powder version became available.

 There was even a model, the 1894 Webley Mk II, that had a removable steel blade.

 The Webley has made an appearance as the gun-of-choice in several very popular movies including the Indiana Jones films where Harrison Ford carried it.

 Other great films where the central figures used Webley’s include Zulu, Lawrence of Arabia, and the 1999 version of The Mummy.

 The TV series that ran from 1961-1969, The Avengers, showcased the Webley, as did the Doctor in several seasons of Dr. Who, and more recently Vulcan in American Gods and many of the gang members in Peaky Blinders.